coasys/flux/packages/ui/docs/ui-library/components/text.md

 ### Nomargin <Badge type="info" text="boolean" />

-Use the nomargin property to remove any margin around the text.
+Use the `nomargin` property to remove any bottom margin around the text.

 <j-text nomargin>No Margin</j-text>